Azure for Cloud Insights

 2. Click on New Registration (located in the top left corner).
 This takes you to a new screen that is titled "Register an application".

-3. Name your app registration (e.g., ThousandEyesCloudInsights) and click the Register button located at the bottom of the screen.
+3. Name your app registration (for example, ThousandEyesCloudInsights) and click the Register button located at the bottom of the screen.

 4. After the registration is complete, Azure will redirect you to an Overview page for the new app registration.
 Make a note of the Application (client) ID and Directory (tenant) ID values.